ian-cameron/ian-cameron/README.md

 I setup GitHub orignally to start quantifying the bits I fiddle with.
 I probably saw the github activity chart mentioned on a blog and wanted to get in on that.
 Most of my work these days is done in private repos for the company, but I still get the public activity credit.
 I fell hard for that gamification.
 Its the only computer game I regularly play.

 I am proud to have participated in a few open source projects with minor contributions including [OpenAI.Net](https://github.com/jodendaal/OpenAI.Net), [Rails](https://github.com/rails/rails), [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), [fscrawler](https://github.com/dadoonet/fscrawler), and [ATSPM](https://github.com/udotdevelopment/ATSPM).
-Its exhilarating and empowering when you can help, ever so slightly, with a product of library that you use.
-Open source software is ❤️.
+Its exhilarating and empowering to help -ever so slightly- with a product or library that I use.
+I still remember getting the notification that my first PR to someone else's project was merged and it felt great.
+Open source software is ❤️

 <!--